awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 If a Lambda function fails this control, it indicates that the resource\-based policy statement for the Lambda function allows public access\.

-To remediate the issue, you must update the policy\.
+To remediate the issue, you must update the policy to remove the permissions or to add the `AWS:SourceAccount` condition\.
 You can only update the resource\-based policy from the Lambda API\.

-These instructions use the console to review the policy and the AWS Command Line Interface to remove the permissions\.
+The following instructions use the console to review the policy and the AWS Command Line Interface to remove the permissions\.

 **To view the resource\-based policy for a Lambda function**